abhibansal60/backend-mentorship/Readme.md

 # Project Start

 It has been almost 2 weeks into this program and we have covered a of things till now.
 You should all be familiar with these concepts till now -

-API Development in FastAPI (get, post, put, patch, delete) Familiar with async/await programming
+- API Development in FastAPI (get, post, put, patch, delete)
+- Familiar with async/await programming
-MongoDB as a database - CRUD and Aggregations, along with Motor client.
+- MongoDB as a database - CRUD and Aggregations, along with Motor client.
-Writing complex queries with MongoDB Aggregations (group, bucket, lookup, unwind)
+- Writing complex queries with MongoDB Aggregations (group, bucket, lookup, unwind)

-We are now going to start building projects (on a group level) Each group will have 3-4 members (more on members later) Each group will be building an E-Commerce backend layer.
+- We are now going to start building projects (on a group level)
+- Each group will have 3-4 members (more on members later)
+- Each group will be building an E-Commerce backend layer.
 (Why?)
-E-commerce because it will teach us concepts like - Multiple models and relationships in MongoDB
+- E-commerce because it will teach us concepts like -
+- Multiple models and relationships in MongoDB
-Listing, creating, updating.
+- Listing, creating, updating.
-Full Text Search capabilities
+- Full Text Search capabilities
-Webhooks and integrations with Payment Gateways.
+- Webhooks and integrations with Payment Gateways.
-Async event streams (queues/kafka) dockerising and deploying on cloud
+- Async event streams (queues/kafka)
+- dockerising and deploying on cloud

+## Project Progress

+### (22/11/2023)

+Setting up the **Team X**
+  1. Teamed up with Anthony, Sidhhartha, Sumukha and had an intro call.
+  2. Sumukha(Obsidian) created a server on Discord and added us to the same .
+  3. Team registration completed.

+### (24/11/2023)

+#### Task

+Yo @everyone lets start building our projects? _(22/11/2023)_ Okay, so we are building an E-commerce application (you can pick a theme -- general, healthcare, fintech, foodtech, etc..)
+My favourite is PlayStation's PS Store (Every product will be same 😛)

+Now, first things first....
+   * Let's start with building our data models... for example - Products, Cart, Orders, Users, etc...
+   * Let's see how you build the models in Pydantic (pydantic classes) thinking about relationships and nesting...

+   * Relationships in MongoDB are not PrimaryKey/ForeignKey.. get help reading about $lookup stage and ObjectId.
+   * Data modelling in MongoDB is not a flat, normalised DB, alsooo it is not 100% embeddable.
+Somewhere in between.
+   * Inspiration on Data Modelling concepts - https://www.mongodb.com/blog/post/building-with-patterns-a-summary

+   * This is an ⤴️ amazing read about Data modelling concepts, read only about -
+   * Attribute Pattern
+   * Bucket Pattern
+   * Extended Reference
+   * Polymorphic
+   * Tree

+#### Team X Update